In New Jersey, the penalties for most theft crimes are related to the value of the property involved in the crime:

 - 2nd Degree Offense.
 If the property value is $75,000 or more, you can be fined up to $150,000 and sentenced to 5-10 years of imprisonment.

-Our Theft Of Services Lawyers Can Help You Understand Your Charges and Possible Outcomes
+We Can Help You Understand Your Theft of Services Charge and Possible Outcomes

 The law can be confusing.
 Even if you know what crime you are being charged with, you may not fully understand the penalties, degree of the crime, or your rights and options.